solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/production_readiness.rst

 Executive Summary
 -----------------

-✅ **Overall Status**: Production Ready - VERIFIED
+✅ **Overall Status**: Beta - Code Quality Verified

-The RePORTaLiN pipeline has been thoroughly reviewed and is deemed production-ready.
-All critical functionality has been verified, security best practices are in place, and the codebase follows professional standards. **Final verification completed with automated testing and comprehensive code analysis.**
+The RePORTaLiN pipeline has been thoroughly reviewed for code quality and demonstrates strong adherence to software engineering best practices.
+While not yet production-ready, all critical functionality has been verified, security best practices are in place, and the codebase follows professional standards. **Code quality verification completed with automated testing and comprehensive code analysis.**

 **Key Findings (Verified October 2, 2025)**: